gardrek/bollox/README.md

 `getc()` - Read a single byte from stdin and return it as an integer.

+`putc(ch)` - Write a single byte to stdout.

 `chr(ch)` - Convert given character code number to a single-character string.

 `exit(status)` - Exit with given status code.

 `print_error(message)` - Print message string on stderr.

+`typeof` - Returns a string describing the built-in type of an object, one of "Nil", "Boolean", "Number", "String", "NativeFunction", "Function", "Class", or "Array".